 Hydrostatic testing may only precede disinfection where the new segment of watermain is physically separated from the existing municipal water system.
 A closed valve is not considered physical separation.

 Test pressure shall be 1,035kPa.
-[The Consultant shall provide the Operating, Surge and Test pressures for the watermain in this section or on the Contract Drawings.
-Where test pressures may exceed 1,035 kPa, the Consultant shall list test pressures for each segment of watermain between line valves, stations or node points.
-The minimum pipe class must be indicated on the Contract Drawings for each segment of watermain.
-All valves, fittings, couplings, pipe classes and restraint must be specified to meet the test pressure with applicable safety factor] The Contractor shall ensure that the maximum pressure at any point along the test sections does not exceed the pipe rating, valves or coupling class during the testing.
+The Contractor shall ensure that the maximum pressure at any point along the test sections does not exceed the pipe rating, valves or coupling class during the testing.
 Watermains 1200mm and greater shall be tested individually in sections between valves.
 Watermains less than 1200mm shall be tested either in sections between valves or the completed watermain subject to approval by the Consultant.

 The test section shall be subjected to the specified continuous test pressure for 2 hours.
 The leakage is the amount of water added to the test section to maintain the specified test pressure for the test duration.
 The allowable leakage is 0.082 litres per millimeter of pipe diameter per kilometer of pipe for the 2 hour test period.
 If the measured leakage exceeds the allowable leakage, then the section of watermain fails the hydrostatic test.